matthew-ia/cayo/README.md

 - `%cayo.head%` – `<link>` and `<script>` elements needed by a page, plus any `<svelte:head>` content

 #### Example
-Technically all of these placeholders are optional, and don't have to be in any particular place within the markup.
+Technically all of the placeholders are optional, and don't have to be in any particular place within your markup.

 ```svelte
 <!-- src/__template.svelte -->